vramana/blog/content/about/_index.md

 +++
-title = "About Me"
+title = "About"
 menu = "main"
-url = "/about"
 +++

-My name is Venkata Ramana.
+My name is Ramana Venkata.
 I am currently working as a software engineer on both front-end and back-end.
-In my current job I am team leam for web application written React & Redux and bunch of small microservices in Go.
+In my current job, I am team lead for web application written React & Redux and bunch of microservices in Go.

-My main interests are compilers and developer tools.
+My main interests are compilers, developer tools and low level graphics APIs.